neosucksatcode/quill/README.md

 ### define.h

-*define.h* contains all of the general defintion which are used in multiple places in the codebase.
+*define.h* contains all of the general defintions which are used in multiple places in the codebase.

 *'General Types and Debugging Codes'*